kannans89/graphql-learning/8.Schema/schema.md

 Here `greeting` and `students` are the resolvers that handle the query .`students` resolver function returns a list of students from the data access layer.To access resolver functions outside the module `Query` object has to be exported using module.exports

 ### Step 4: Run the application

-- Create a  **server.js** file.Refer step 8 in the Environment Setup Chapter.
+- Create a  **server.js** file.Refer step 8 in the Environment Setup Chapter

 - Execute the command `npm start` in the terminal.
 The server will be up and running on 9000 port.
-Here , we will use GraphiQL as a client to test the application.Open browser and type the url http://localhost:9000/graphiql.
+Here , we will use GraphiQL as a client to test the application.Open browser and type the url `http://localhost:9000/graphiql`

 Type the following query in the editor.

  ```javascript

 {